emmyapi/homelab/media/jellyfin/readme.md

 Step 1 is to follow this video https://www.youtube.com/watch?v=Vwtx_dfYrtA

 However, come here for commands.
-I'll explain when there are changes sue to using an Nvidia GPU.
+I'll explain when there are changes due to using an Nvidia GPU.

 In you preferred terminal